 According to Mind, 1 in 6 people report experiencing a common mental health problem like anxiety and depression every single week.
-Worryingly, 1 in 5 people has suicidal thoughts off the back of these feelings and 1 in 15 attempt suicide.
+Worryingly, 1 in 5 people has suicidal thoughts off the back of these feelings, and 1 in 15 attempts suicide.

-It’s a problem which has worsened in recent years as the pressures of appearances mount and the world of social media keyboard warriors continues to rise.
+It’s a problem that has worsened in recent years as the pressures of appearances mount and the world of social media keyboard warriors continues to rise.

 However, something that is creating a lot of buzz in recent years is fashion.
 In particular, how it can positively impact our self-esteem and long-term mental health.